 Safety is extremely important to Capital Bikeshare, therefore Capital Bikeshare may temporarily suspend service in times of severe weather.
-If severe weather threatens user safety, Capital Bikeshare could close temporarily and no bikes could be rented.
+If severe weather threatens user safety or the safety of our staff, Capital Bikeshare could close temporarily and no bikes could be rented.
 Bikes already in use at the time of closure should be returned to any Capital Bikeshare station and all user fees still apply.

 Thank you for your cooperation in ensuring user safety and allowing for our streets to be cleared effectively and efficiently.

 Capital Bikeshare maintains the bikes to ensure they are in good condition and working properly.
 However, it's always a good idea to check out your bike before starting a ride.
 Below are a few simple things to check for a safe ride.
 If the bike isn't working properly, put it back in the dock and notify us by pushing the wrench button on the bike dock.